ItalyPaleAle/prvt/Encryption.md

 As mentioned above, each file is encrypted with a unique key that is randomly generated.
 The key is then wrapped (i.e. encrypted) with a master key.

+The master key is a 256-bit symmetric key. prvt uses that to wrap each file's key using AES, as per [RFC 5649](https://tools.ietf.org/html/rfc5649). prvt relies on a module from the [google/tink](https://github.com/google/tink) library ([google/tink/go/subtle/kwp](https://godoc.org/github.com/google/tink/go/subtle/kwp)) to perform the key wrapping and unwrapping.

+prvt version 0.2 supports two ways of obtaining the master key:

+- Deriving it from a user-supplied passphrase (using Argon2id)
+- Wrapping it using the GPG tool

+### Deriving from a passphrase

+The default method of operation of prvt uses a passphrase to derive the master key.
+The user sets the passphrase when first initializing the repo, and then it's prompted for that when invoking any command in the prvt CLI (e.g. `prvt add`, `prvt serve`, `prvt rm`, etc).

-The master key is a 256-bit symmetric key that is derived from the user's passphrase using the [Argon2](https://en.wikipedia.org/wiki/Argon2) algorithm, in the Argon2id variant.
+In this mode of operation, the master key is a 256-bit symmetric key that is derived from the user's passphrase using the [Argon2](https://en.wikipedia.org/wiki/Argon2) algorithm, in the Argon2id variant.

 prvt uses the [golang.org/x/crypto/argon2](https://golang.org/x/crypto/argon2) implementation of Argon2id, which is part of the Go project.
 As per recommendation by the documentation (which itself references the [draft RFC](https://tools.ietf.org/html/draft-irtf-cfrg-argon2-03#section-9.3)), prvt uses Argon2id with time=1 and memory=64MB.

 When deriving the master key with Argon2id, prvt uses a random 16-byte salt, which is unique for each repository, and it's stored in cleartext in the info file (more on that below).

-After generating the master key, prvt uses that to wrap each file's keys using AES as per [RFC 5649](https://tools.ietf.org/html/rfc5649). prvt relies on a module from the [google/tink](https://github.com/google/tink) library ([google/tink/go/subtle/kwp](https://godoc.org/github.com/google/tink/go/subtle/kwp)) to perform the key wrapping and unwrapping.

-> Because the master key is derived from the passphrase, it's important to choose a passphrase with enough entropy.
+> When the master key is derived from the passphrase, it's important to choose a passphrase with enough entropy.
 See [this site](https://www.useapassphrase.com/) for more information on passphrases.

+### Wrapping with GPG

+This mode of operation is enabled with the `--gpg` (or `-g`) flag for the `prvt initrepo` command.

+When the prvt repository is initialized with the GPG option, the CLI generates a random 256-bit key.
+This key is then encrypted by invoking the GPG utility, and using the public key specified in the `--gpg` flag.
+The wrapped key is stored in the info file, and on every invocation of a prvt command that requires reading or writing data, the key is un-wrapped again using the GPG utility.

+In order to use this option, clients need to have GPG version 2 or higher installed, as an external utility available in the system's `PATH`.
+They also need to have at least one keypair (public and secret) imported in their GPG keyring.

 ## File names and index